-Kristrun is an active public speaker on macroeconomic and economic policy matters in Iceland, in national media and policy circles.
-Before joining Kvika in early 2018 Kristrun conducted policy research as Chief Economist at the Iceland Chamber of Commerce.
+After moving back to Iceland in 2017 Kristrun conducted policy research for a short period as Chief Economist at the Iceland Chamber of Commerce.
 She has served as Chairman of the Agricultural Pricing Committee at the Ministry of Industries and Innovation and participated in government work on tourism policy.
-Kristrun holds the position of adjunct lecturer at the University of Iceland where she teaches economic policy to undergraduate students alongside her role at Kvika.
+Kristrun also served as adjunct lecturer at the University of Iceland where she taught economic policy to undergraduate students alongside her role at Kvika.